Fiona Apple: 2002–2010: Extraordinary Machine and release delays

 In June 2006, Apple appeared on the joke track "Come Over and Get It (Up in 'Dem Guts)" by comedian Zach Galifianakis.
-Galifianakis previously appeared in the music video for Apple's "Not About Love".
+Galifianakis previously appeared in the video for Apple's "Not About Love".
 Apple recorded a cover of "Sally's Song" for the 2006 special edition release of the soundtrack for the Tim Burton film The Nightmare Before Christmas.
-In May 2006, Apple paid tribute to Elvis Costello on VH1's concert series Decades Rock Live!, by performing Costello's hit "I Want You".
-Her version was subsequently released as a digital single.
-Apple toured the East Coast during August 2007, with Nickel Creek.
-In 2008, Apple recorded a duet titled "Still I" with Christophe Deluy.
-In 2009, Apple covered "Why Try to Change Me Now" and "I Walk A Little Faster" for The Best Is Yet to Come – The Songs of Cy Coleman.
+In May 2006, Apple paid tribute to Elvis Costello on VH1's concert series Decades Rock Live! by performing his hit "I Want You".
+Her version was released as a digital single.
+Apple toured the East Coast in August 2007 with Nickel Creek.
+In 2008, she recorded a duet, "Still I", with Christophe Deluy.
+In 2009, she covered "Why Try to Change Me Now" and "I Walk A Little Faster" for The Best Is Yet to Come – The Songs of Cy Coleman.

-In January 2010, Apple and Brion performed together at "Love and Haiti, Too: A Music Benefit", a charity concert for the people hurt by the Haiti earthquake.
-Apple sang a cover of "(S)he's Funny That Way", composed by Neil Moret, lyrics by Richard Whiting, which is often associated with the singer Billie Holiday.
-In June 2010, Apple released a song titled "So Sleepy", produced by Brion and written by children involved with the non-profit organization 826LA.
-The song was included on a compilation album released by the organization titled Chickens in Love.
+In January 2010, Apple and Brion performed together at "Love and Haiti, Too: A Music Benefit", a charity concert for people hurt by the Haiti earthquake.
+Apple sang a cover of "(S)he's Funny That Way", composed by Neil Moret, lyrics by Richard Whiting, which is often associated with Billie Holiday.
+In June 2010, Apple released the song "So Sleepy", produced by Brion and written by children involved with the nonprofit organization 826LA.
+The song is included on a compilation album the organization released, Chickens in Love.
 Apple collaborated with Margaret Cho on her album Cho Dependent, which was released on August 24, 2010.